Book a Tour →

 • Want a high-energy holiday with nightlife, events and constant activity

-• Are visiting for a sporting event (NRL, AFL, Commonwealth Games legacy venues)
+• Are visiting for a sporting event at Cbus Super Stadium or Robina Oval

 🧭 Our actual recommendation: If you have 7+ days in Queensland, don't choose — do both.
 Base yourself in Brisbane for culture, day trips and food (3–4 nights), then move to the Gold Coast for beaches, hinterland and theme parks (3–4 nights).
-The G:link and train make the move seamless, and you'll see a more complete picture of what Southeast Queensland offers.
+The G:link tram and Queensland Rail train make the transfer seamless (~$15 return, ~1 hour), and you'll see a genuinely complete picture of what Southeast Queensland offers.

 Factor Brisbane Gold Coast